nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Sorting clients : `sort`

-Organize your client list based on different criteria for easier management and viewing.
+Organizes your client list based on different criteria for easier management and viewing.

 Format: `sort <CRITERIA> <ORDER>`